 Diabetes mellitus is a serious medical condition that occurs when there is an insulin deficiency in the body.
 The role of insulin is to “drive” sugar that circulates in the blood after digestion in to the cells, where it is used for all functions of life.
 When a patient’s blood sugar is high, sugar spills into the urine along with water, electrolytes, and proteins from the blood.

-Diabetes in humans occurs in two forms, Type 1 diabetes or insulin-dependent diabetes mellitus and Type 2 diabetes or non-insulin-dependent diabetes mellitus.
-Insulin-dependent diabetes is the most common type recognized in dogs and many cats, whereas non-insulin dependent diabetes occurs occasionally in cats and is extremely rare in dogs.
+Diabetes in humans occurs in two forms, Type 1 (or insulin-dependent) and Type 2 (or non-insulin-dependent).
+Insulin-dependent diabetes is the most common type recognized in dogs and many cats, whereas the non-insulin dependent form occurs occasionally in cats and is extremely rare in dogs.
 Insulin-dependent diabetes develops due to destruction or damage to the cells in the pancreas that produce insulin, this may be due to genetics, environmental factors, or immune-mediated destruction of the pancreas.
 Non-insulin dependent diabetes mellitus is usually associated with insulin resistance within the body.
-This type of diabetes is commonly seen in obese or overweight animals.
+This type is commonly seen in obese or overweight animals.
 Insulin resistance can also occur infrequently from inflammation or hormone shifts.

 Signs & Symptoms